fyzl04/ABC-Company-Employee-Analysis/README.md

-# ABC Company Employee Analysis

-## Project Overview

-This project involves analyzing a dataset from ABC Company to gain insights about their employees.
-The dataset consists of 458 rows and 9 columns.

-## Preprocessing

-- Replaced "Height" values with random numbers between 150 and 180.
-- Stripped whitespace from column names.

-## Analysis Tasks

-1. **Distribution of employees across each team**:
-   - Calculated the number and percentage of employees in each team.
-2. **Segregation based on positions**:
-   - Grouped employees by their positions.
-3. **Identification of predominant age groups**:
-   - Categorized employees into age groups and determined the distribution.
-4. **Highest salary expenditure**:
-   - Calculated total salary expenditure by team and position.
-5. **Correlation between age and salary**:
-   - Analyzed the relationship between age and salary.

-## Visualizations

-1. Bar chart for team distribution.
-2. Bar chart for position distribution.
-3. Bar chart for age group distribution.
-4. Bar chart for highest salary expenditure by team.
-5. Scatter plot for age and salary correlation.

-## Insights

-- Distribution of employees across teams and positions.
-- Predominant age groups within the company.
-- Teams and positions with the highest salary expenditure.
-- Correlation between age and salary.
+# Data Story: Employee Analysis of ABC Company

+## Introduction

+The dataset contains detailed information about the employees of ABC Company.
+The analysis aims to uncover insights regarding team distributions, employee positions, age groups, salary expenditures, and the relationship between age and salary.

+## Data Loading and Preprocessing

+### Data Loading

+- The dataset was loaded from a Google Sheets URL using Pandas.

+### Data Cleaning

+- Column names were stripped of any leading or trailing whitespace.
+- The "Height" column values were replaced with random numbers between 150 and 180 to anonymize the data.

+## Data Analysis

+### Distribution of Employees Across Teams

+- Teams were analyzed to determine the number and percentage of employees in each team.
+- The distribution revealed the concentration of employees across various teams.

+### Segregation of Employees Based on Positions

+- Employees were grouped by their positions to understand the positional distribution within the company.

+### Identification of Predominant Age Groups

+- Employees were categorized into age groups: 20-29, 30-39, 40-49, 50-59, and 60-69.
+- The predominant age groups were identified, highlighting the age diversity within the company.

+### Highest Salary Expenditure by Team and Position

+- The total salary expenditure was calculated for each team and position.
+- This helped identify which teams and positions have the highest salary expenditures.

+### Correlation Between Age and Salary

+- The correlation between employees' age and salary was calculated to understand if there is a significant relationship between these two variables.

+## Data Visualization

+### Bar Chart for Team Distribution

+- A bar chart was created to visualize the number of employees in each team.
+- This chart provides a clear view of team sizes and distribution.

+### Bar Chart for Position Distribution

+- A bar chart was generated to show the number of employees in each position.
+- This helps in understanding the positional hierarchy and distribution within the company.

+### Bar Chart for Age Group Distribution

+- A bar chart was used to display the distribution of employees across different age groups.
+- This visualization highlights the predominant age groups within the company.

+### Bar Chart for Highest Salary Expenditure by Team

+- A bar chart was created to show the total salary expenditure for each team.
+- This helps in identifying the teams with the highest salary costs.

+### Scatter Plot for Age and Salary Correlation

+- A scatter plot was plotted to visualize the relationship between age and salary.
+- This helps in understanding if there is any observable correlation between these two variables.

+## Conclusion

+The analysis provides a comprehensive view of the employee distribution, age demographics, and salary expenditures within ABC Company.
+The visualizations aid in understanding the key insights and patterns in the data, helping in better decision-making and strategic planning for the company.

 ## Files